Richard Padley

 HSE v CAW Ltd (Chelmsford MC): Prosecution of CAW Ltd for using inappropriate techniques to bend metal sheets, resulting in fragmentation of a metal bar causing life threatening injuries to an employee.

 HSE v MM Ltd (Peterborough MC): Prosecution of MM Ltd following the death of an employee due to insufficient control measures in place to monitor and supervise the recent graduate during the early stages of his career.
+Construction firm fined over newbuild homes death - BBC News

 HSE v TET Ltd (Westminster MC): Prosecution of an educational trust following the collapse of a ceiling onto a primary school classroom full of children, following overloading of the ceiling.
+Dulwich prep school fined £80,000 after tables and chairs fall on pupils in ‘horror’ ceiling collapse | The Standard

 LBE v PE Ltd (Highbury Corner MC and Wood Green CC): Prosecuting PE Ltd on behalf of LBE in relation to allegations of breaching a planning enforcement notice.
-The case involved extensive legal arguments surrounding abuse of process, the terns of the enforcement notice and its legality.
+The case involved extensive legal arguments surrounding abuse of process, the terms of the enforcement notice and its legality.
 Conviction upheld in the Crown Court.

 WMC v CG Ltd (Westminster MC): Advising and representing CG Ltd, a property company with a multi-million pound turnover, in respect of allegations contrary to Environmental Protection Act 1990.
 Following written representations, the private prosecutor agreed to withdraw the proceedings against CG Ltd.